-ECHO 2471 Echocardiography Clinical II (4 Credits)
+Clinical - DMST, Vascular Technology II (4 Credits)

-This course is to provide additional clinical education, training, experience, and direct patient care.
-It will include instruction, supervision and evaluation of students in the field of echocardiography.
-Emphasis will be on broadening and improving existing skills.
-(16 clinical hours/week) Prerequisites: ECHO 2370, ECHO 2371; Corequisite: ECHO 2470
+This course will provide additional clinical education, training, experience, and direct patient care.
+It will include instruction, supervision, and evaluation of students in the field of peripheral non-invasive vascular technology.
+Emphasis will be placed on recognition and evaluation of pathology, broadening and improving existing skills.

-ECHO 2472 Echocardiography III (4 Credits)
+Clinical - DMST, Vascular Technology III (4 Credits)